Dharsan2024/AudioCryptor/README.md

 # AudioCryptor-Advanced-Audio-Steganography-App

 AudioCryptor is a desktop application developed to provide a secure and user-friendly environment for hiding and extracting confidential information inside audio files.
-The system is built on the principle of Least Significant Bit (LSB) steganography , where the secret data is embedded into the least significant bits of digital audio samples.
-This ensures that the hidden information remains imperceptible to human hearing while maintaining the original audio quality.
 ---

 ## ✨ Features